SchwabischesBauernbrot/KoboldAI-Client-Wiki/Home.md

 Bot : Hey!
 You : Hey Boyname, how have you been?
 Bot : Been good!
 How about you?
-You : Been great to, excited to try out KoboldAI
+You : Been great too, excited to try out KoboldAI
 Bot : KoboldAI is really fun!
 You : For sure!
 What is your favorite game?
 ```